ericbutz/developer-portal/app/guides/send-money/onboarding.md

 ### Step A. Obtain an application access token

 Your application will exchange its `client_id`, `client_secret`, and `grant_type=client_credentials` for an [application access token](https://docsv2.dwolla.com/#application-authorization).
-An application access token can then be used to make calls to the API on behalf of your application for Dwolla API related endpoints.
+An application access token can then be used to make calls to the API on behalf of your application.

 ### Step B. Create a Customer